 Once you've read that, I'd say the next book to get is Saulo Ribeiro's Jiu Jitsu University.
 The first two chapters are ideal for beginners, with Saulo helpfully breaking down defence into survival and escapes.
 He methodically details how to work your way free, as well as common misconceptions.
 Later coverage of guard fundamentals is also good, with simple sweeps and submissions again described alongside typical problems.
 My full review up here.

-Another excellent book is The Guard, by Ed Beneville and Joe Moreira.
-That is a lot more technique-heavy, but still keeps things simple, starting off with basic drills, gradually showing how to apply the fundamentals of BJJ (e.g., how shrimping is applicable to certain escapes/submissions etc).
+Another excellent series of books to check out are the three volumes on the guard by Ed Beneville.
+They are a lot more technique-heavy, but particularly the first book (The Guard) still keeps things simple, starting off with basic drills, gradually showing how to apply the fundamentals of BJJ (e.g., how shrimping is applicable to certain escapes/submissions etc).
 Carefully laid out, clearly explained and well-presented.
-My full review here.
+My full reviews here.

 In terms of DVDs, I can wholeheartedly endorse Roy Dean's Blue Belt Requirements for beginners.
 The 2 DVD set is a superb summary of the fundamental techniques and principles of Brazilian jiu jitsu.
 Dean is both eloquent and thorough, walking you through each technique while emphasising important details, before repeating the movement from multiple angles.
 My full review here.

 A good follow-up to that would be the older Cesar Gracie instructional.
 That will provide you with some progression from the fundamentals you'll learn from Roy Dean, as well as reviewing those same basics.
 He is especially good on offensive combinations, rounding out the material from Dean's DVD.